soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 The SoilWise repository aims at merging and seamlessly providing different types of content.
 To host this content and to be able to efficiently drive internal processes and to offer performant end user functionality, different storage options are implemented.

-1. [A relational database management system](#postgress-rdbms-storage-of-raw-and-augmented-metadata) for the storage of the core metadata of both data and knowledge assets
+1. [A relational database management system](#postgress-rdbms-storage-of-raw-and-augmented-metadata) for the storage of the core metadata of both data and knowledge assets.
-2. [A Triple Store](#virtuoso-triple-store-storage-of-swr-knowledge-graph) to store the metadata of data and knowledge assets as a graph, linked to soil health and related knowledge as a linked data graph
+2. [A Triple Store](#virtuoso-triple-store-storage-of-swr-knowledge-graph) to store the metadata of data and knowledge assets as a graph, linked to soil health and related knowledge as a linked data graph.
-3. [Git](#git-user-enhanced-metadata) for storage of user-enhanced metadata
+3. [Git](#git-user-enhanced-metadata) for storage of user-enhanced metadata.

 ## Functionality

 ### Postgress RDBMS: storage of raw and augmented metadata

 A "conventional" RDBMS is used to store the (augmented) metadata of data and knowledge assets.
 The harvester process uses it to store the raw results of the metadata harvesting of the different resources that are currently connected.
 Various metadata augmentation jobs use it as input and write their input to this data store.
-The catalogue also queries the Postgress database ****
+The catalogue also queries the Postgress database.

 There are several reasons for choosing an RDBMS as the main source for metadata storage and metadata querying

-- An RDBMS provides good options to efficiently structure and index its contents, thus allowing performant access for both internal processes and end user interface querying
+- An RDBMS provides good options to efficiently structure and index its contents, thus allowing performant access for both internal processes and end user interface querying.
-- An RDBMS easily allows implementing constraints and checks to keep data and relations consistent and valid
+- An RDBMS easily allows implementing constraints and checks to keep data and relations consistent and valid.
-- Various extensions, e.g. search engines, are available to make querying, aggregations even more performant and fitted for end users
+- Various extensions, e.g. search engines, are available to make querying, aggregations even more performant and fitted for end users.

 ### Virtuoso Triple Store: storage of SWR knowledge graph